Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: The DPMPM Synthesizer

-If more than one variable should be synthesized, the DPMPM synthesizer can be implemented by generating each synthetic variable independently at the desired iterations.
+If more than one variable is to be synthesized, each synthetic variable can be generated independently at the desired iterations.
 Suppose there are $r$ ($r\leq p$) variables to be synthesized, and let $Y_{l}$ ($l = 1, \dots, r$) represent the $l$th variable to be synthesized.
-Assume that the variables in the dataset are ordered so that the $p-r$ that remain unaltered appear first.
+Assume that the variables in the dataset are ordered so that the $p-r$ variables that remain unaltered appear first.
 After sampling $\eta_i$, we can sample the $i$th synthetic record, $\mathbf{y}_{i}^*=(y_{i1}, \dots, y_{ip-r},y_{ip-r+1}^*,\dots, y_{ip}^*)$, from corresponding multinomial distributions with probabilities $\mathbf{\phi}_{\eta_i}^{(l)}$ for $Y_l$.
 Note that the synthesis order does not matter, because each variable independently follows a multinomial distribution given the latent class assignment.